11 Haircuts for Long Straight Hair That Add Volume

 Pro Tip

 Some haircuts try too hard.
 This one doesn’t have to.
-The U-cut is effortless—a soft, rounded shape that makes long hair look whole, polished, and naturally put together.
+The U-cut is effortless, a soft, rounded shape that makes long hair look whole, polished, and naturally put together.
 There are no choppy ends or overdone layering.
 The cut keeps the length but adds enough flow and movement to prevent thick hair from feeling like a curtain.
-It looks just as good air-dried as in style, making it a go-to for anyone who loves a low-maintenance but polished look.
+It looks just as good air-dried as it does in style, making it a go-to for anyone who loves a low-maintenance yet polished look.

 Source: Pinterest